Introducing the next generation of online communities. Read the announcement

 Why do brands use social media monitoring?

-Let’s say you run an airline, and a customer tags your brand name on social media to find out the cost of checking an extra bag.
-A brand using good social media monitoring practices will quickly reach out to that customer with relevant pricing data and other information.
+Let’s take the same airline example.
+A customer tags your brand name on social media to find out the cost of checking an extra bag.
+Brands using good social media monitoring practices will quickly reach out to that customer with relevant pricing data and other information.
 The customer may have follow-up questions, so the representative should stick around and ask if there’s anything else they can assist with.

 2. To resolve issues or complaints